What is Flat Tax?

 - The Flat Tax system promotes higher wealth in the hands of people as tax rates remain the same even when the Income level increases.

-- A flat tax system avoids double taxation as it doesn’t result in any indirect taxation such as VAT, Sales Tax, etc.
+- A flat tax system avoids double taxation as it doesn’t result in indirect taxation such as VAT, Sales Tax, etc.

 Disadvantages

-Despite the advantages there are certain disadvantages as well as discussed below:
+Despite the advantages, there are certain disadvantages as well as discussed below:

-- This tax system normally results in revenue loss for the government as the Flat Tax rate can’t be kept high enough on account of lower tax bracket individuals’ consideration resulting in lower tax collection from higher tax bracket individuals.
+- This tax system results typically in revenue loss for the government as the Flat Tax rate can’t be kept high enough on account of lower tax bracket individuals’ consideration resulting in lower tax collection from higher tax bracket individuals.

-Difference between Flat Tax Rate and Progressive Tax Rate
+Difference Between Flat Tax Rate and Progressive Tax Rate

 Basis of Comparison |